We are called to share God’s love with the world. That means the people next door, across the state, and on the other side of the globe.

 At Advent we begin the work of making God's love real right in our backyard.
 You can read more about our local mission efforts by clicking on the tabs below.
 Those tabs noted with a (*) are Cornerstone Missions.

-Our Mission - Backpack Blessings has partnered with local elementary schools and works directly with guidance counselors who identify children that have a need for a program such as ours.
-The Backpack Blessings program currently provides 81 children with child-friendly, easy to prepare, food to take home over the weekend.
+Thousands of low-income children in Greenville County rely on food support from the National School Lunch Program.
+Over weekends and school holidays, when school is not in session, children are at risk of going without food.
+A lack of food affects health and physical development and their behavior and school performance.
+Advent UMC through Backpack Blessings has partnered with local elementary schools working with guidance counselors who identify children that have a need for this ministry.
+The Backpack Blessings program currently provides 188 children with child-friendly, easy to prepare food to take home over the weekend.

 For further information on HFH in Greenville, please see their webpage.

 To volunteer, or for more information, please contact Karen Schultz.

 March Mission Madness (MMM) is an annual day of community outreach for Advent.
 Held on a Saturday in March, MMM offers a half-day local mission opportunity for the entire Advent family.
 For more information please contact Lindsay Heffron.

 During the winter break, Advent students and adults come together to help provide home improvements to create drier, safer and warmer homes in our community.
 This local mission allows the Advent family the opportunity to serve alongside each other while developing relationships with the families served.
 For more information contact Leigh Randall.

 Triune Mercy Center is a non-denominational church and mission that ministers to the homeless in downtown Greenville.
 Advent supports Triune through financial support and every fifth Sunday, Advent serves a hot meal at Triune.
 Volunteers are needed to provide the meal, serve the meal and clean up following the meal.
 In addition, we collect five needed items such as art and office supplies and canned goods to take on the Sunday when we serve meals.